giantswarm/docs/src/content/advanced/gitops/index.md

   - What is FluxCD?
   - How to manage resources with GitOps?
   - How to prepare repositories for use with FluxCD?
-  - How to ensure security by combining FluxCD with Management API permission model?
+  - How to ensure security by combining FluxCD with the Management API permission model?
 aliases:
   - /advanced/fluxcd/
   - /advanced/gitops/